 Read about the pricing.

-While opening day has been delayed due to storm damage clean-up, check the Facebook page before you arrive.
+2019 opening day has been delayed due to storm damage clean-up, so check the Facebook page before making a plan.
 No reservations are taken here (except for group sites), though the website promises online reservations are coming soon (fingers crossed!).
 Until then, it's first come, first served.
 But if you can nab a space, you're in for a treat.
 The campground is located on Palomar Mountain, which overlooks the nearly 10,000 acre La Jolla Band of Luiseno Indians reservation.
 Much of the surrounding land is untouched and is graced with sage, wildflowers and oak trees - the latter once a major food source of this tribe.
 Enjoy hiking and river tubing during your stay.
 Showers are available from 8am-6pm.

 Two Harbors Campground on Catalina Island.
 Photo courtesy of VisitCatalinaIsland.com